 This unique adaptogenic nootropic blend has purposely been crafted by Mason (founder of SuperFeast), to work both directly on the brain, but also, to support and nourish all the five organs.
 As according to the traditions, direct effects on the brain are key but support for organs is vital for overall brain health.

 Neural Nectar contains the powerhouse that is ginkgo, which yes, brings circulation directly to the brain, but it also works specifically on the heart and lungs.
 Lion's Mane provides direct support and nourishment to the spleen.
 Mucuna is obviously a direct precursor to dopamine and lifting up the neurotransmitters, but it's also a potent Yang Jing herb.

-Rhodiola, also a Yang Jing herb, sharpens the mind and helps mental fatigue (so important in our distracted Western society) but it also pours in the Jing energy to the body (want to diver deeper into Jing energy?
-Listen to our podcast here).
-In fact, rhodiola is known to bring too much upward energy and, if used solo, can cause burping!!
-By adding White Peony to the Neural Nectar mix, the Yin Jing nature helps to balance the energy, thus dropping down the energy and nourishing the Yin of the kidneys.
+In adding White Peony to the Neural Nectar mix, the Yin Jing nature of this herb helps to balance the energy, dropping down the energy and nourishing the Yin of the Kidneys.
 White peony also strengthens the capillaries and acts as a circulatory nootropic herb.